August 2018 – Dulles, USA

 BIBS has been certified ISO 9001 and is recognized as a strategic platform of INRA.
 The Chemspeed’s SWING system is at the heart of the BIBS platform and is being used for the automation of demanding sample preparation/derivatization workflow campaigns for screening structural properties of agricultural derived biopolymers.

-Sophie Le Gall of INRA states, “The Chemspeed system allows us to perform more sample preparation screening campaigns while freeing up our staff from very constraining and repetitive manipulations that require the use of highly toxic chemicals.
+Research Engineer of INRA states, “The Chemspeed system allows us to perform more sample preparation screening campaigns while freeing up our staff from very constraining and repetitive manipulations that require the use of highly toxic chemicals.
 In addition, the system eliminates analyst to analyst variation and performs highly complex chemical synthesis-like sample preparations that only highly trained staff can manage.”